YessinTrifa/SynapseEvent/README.md

 ## Features

 - **User Management**: Create and manage users with different roles (Admin, User, Manager) and associated enterprises
-- **Event Management**: Admins can create, draft, publish, and manage various types of events including:
+- **Unified Event Management**: All events are managed through a unified EventInstance system with type classification:
   - Anniversary Events
   - Formation Events
   - Paddle Events
   - Partying Events
   - Team Building Events
+- **Event Browsing by Type**: Users can browse available events organized by type in separate tabs, preventing information overload
-- **Event Booking**: Users can view published events and make bookings
+- **Event Booking**: Users can view published events and make bookings with a streamlined booking system
 - **Booking Management**: Admins can view and manage user bookings
 - **Custom Event Requests**: Users can submit requests for custom events; admins can approve or manage them
 - **Review System**: Users can submit reviews for events and bookings to provide feedback
 - **User Preferences**: Users can set preferences for event types, notifications, and personalization
 - **Event Templates**: Admins can create and manage event templates for quick and consistent event creation
-- **Dashboards**: Separate dashboards for admins (full management) and users (booking, requests, reviews, and preferences)
+- **Role-Based Dashboards**: Separate dashboards for admins (full management) and users (booking, requests, reviews, and preferences)
+- **Data Migration**: Utility to migrate existing data to the unified event structure

 ## Architecture